 - Add water, sugar, and lemon juice.

-- Cook the chopped pineapple over low heat, stirring constantly.
+- Cook the chopped pineapple over low to medium heat, stirring constantly.

-- Once it has thickened slightly, add the cornstarch (mixed with water).
-Mix well.
+- Once the mixture starts to simmer, turn the heat to low.
+Continue cooking until it has thickened slightly.
+Add the cornstarch (mixed with water).
+Mix well quickly and thoroughly.

 - Continue to cook until the topping thickens further.